 - Sjögren’s syndrome

 The results of the ENA panel can be difficult to interpret.
-It’s best to discuss this with your rheumatologist.
+It’s best to discuss this test and any results with your rheumatologist.